ExtraMile Arena - COVID Protocols Ensuring Guest Health and Safety

 - Toilets, urinals, sinks and paper towel dispensers are all touchless.

 - Restroom capacities have been identified and labeled.

-- Guests are directed to the restroom nearest to their seat to minimize cross traffic.
+- Guests are encouraged to use the restroom nearest to their seat to minimize cross traffic.

 - Plexiglass barriers have been installed at each point-of-sale location.

-- Guests are directed to the concession stand nearest to their seat to minimize cross traffic.
+- Guests are encouraged to visit the concession stand nearest to their seat to minimize cross traffic.